Head of Humanities: Mrs C Nelson

 The Humanities department delivers History and Geography to all ages across the school.
 Our staffing includes a range of specialist teachers who have a love of the subject and work in a positive learning environment.
 The Humanities department is a high-achieving department with outstanding outcomes.

 The key British values of democracy, the rule of law, individual liberty, and mutual respect for and tolerance of others are woven into History and Geography in both Key Stages.
 In Geography, pupils often compare our society to other societies around the world and draw comparisons; for example when comparing China’s One Child Policy to the liberties we enjoy, or when considering how we treat migrants and asylum seekers with the respect they deserve.
-In History we look at how democracy has developed through time, from the Magna Carta to votes for women; we also look at big issues such as Britain’s involvement in the slave trade and how far we have come in recognising the importance of liberty and respect.
+In History we look at how democracy has developed through time, beginning with the Magna Carta2; we also look at big issues such as Britain’s involvement in the slave trade and how far we have come in recognising the importance of liberty and respect.

 Years 7, 8 and 9